 From this list, at Stanlake Park we grow the majority of them - plus an increasingly popular grape variety in cool climates called "Solaris".
 Did you know, by the way, that wine is successfully made in Sweden and Denmark nowadays, with Solaris grape too?

 A great introduction to English White Wines, if you haven't tried one yet, is Bacchus.
 This is a very popular grape among viticulturists in England because it's easy to grow and makes a great fruity and refreshing white, that tastes quite similar to Sauvignon Blanc - in fact, many people call Bacchus the 'English Sauvigon Blanc'.

 Another very interesting wine to try in England is made with Madeleine Angevine.
 This originally French grape grows successfully in the South East of England, producing delicate, floral and elegant wines.
-This is Natalia's - our Sales Manager - personal favourite!
+This is Natalia's - our General Manager - personal favourite!

 And don't forget our very top white: the King's Fumé.
 This wine is made with Chardonnay and Ortega grapes in the same style as White Burgundy wines such as Meursault or Pouilly-Fuissé.
 A multi-award winning, made following low intervention techniques so unfined and unfiltered.

 Black grapes are used to make red and rosé wines, but you can also make white wine from a black grape, for instance (again) Champagne, which is typically made with Chardonnay and Pinot Noir (....are you learning loads?
 Do you want to learn more?
 Join our fun and educative Wine Tours!)